Novant8/svt-web-demonstrator/README.md

 ### CWE-319: Cleartext Transmission of Sensitive Information

-1. Use a tool such as wireshark to see the communication between client and server.
+1. Use a tool such as wireshark to see the communication between client and server using the loopback interface.
 ![cwe-319](./img/cwe-319_WiresharkLoginPhase.png)
 2. You now have the credentials to enter to authenticate